pygame/pygame/docs/reST/tut/MoveIt.rst

   ...     clock.tick(60)

-A few things not mentioned earlier: we load in a second image and call it entity, and we user that for all objects that aren't the player, which uses the player image defined earlier.
+A few things not mentioned earlier: we load in a second image and call it entity, and we use that for all objects that aren't the player, which uses the player image defined earlier.

 And that's all there is to it!
 Now we have a fully functional player object that